Installation

 Clone the gitlab repository and compile Keysas

-$ git clone --depth=1 https://gitlab.com/r3dlight/keysas.git
+$ git clone --depth=1 https://github.com/r3dlight/keysas.git

 $ cd keysas